andreaabellera/DesCentral-Contraptions/README.md

-# LibP2P Playground
+# Descentral Contraptions
 ## Overview
-An environment for developing with the LibP2P library in Javascript.
+Comprehensive applications built with the LibP2P and IPFS libraries in Javascript.
 The playground has a collection of [apps](/apps) that are ripe for exploring.
 Get wild and start your journey in decentralized web dev here!

 ## Setting Up
 1. Clone or fork this repository